 |Canon G9 X Mark II« »||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Canon G9 X Mark II|

 |Canon M5« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Canon M5|

 |Panasonic GX8« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic GX8|

 |Sony A9« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y||Sony A9|

 |Sony A77« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony A77|

 It is notable that the A6500 has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the A6500 and the M100 are recent models that are part of the current product line-up of Canon.
+The M100 is a recent model that features in the current product line-up of Canon.
 In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Canon websites.